OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     LXD_PROFILE=<profile_name>

 Bear in mind that the template will override any matching key with the profile.
+If the profile is not found on the node, the default profile will be applied and an error will appear on the VM log.

 Disks